 Indications for ZOSYN 2.25g:

-Susceptible intra-abdominal infections (eg, appendicitis, peritonitis), skin and skin structure, moderate community-acquired pneumonia, moderate-to-severe nosocomial pneumonia, postpartum endometritis, pelvic inflammatory disease.
+Susceptible intra-abdominal infections (eg, appendicitis, peritonitis), moderate community-acquired pneumonia, moderate to severe nosocomial pneumonia, postpartum endometritis, pelvic inflammatory disease, skin and skin structure.

 Penicillin, cephalosporin, or β-lactamase inhibitor allergy.

 Discontinue if hypersensitivity occurs or severe skin reactions (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis, DRESS) progress; monitor closely.
-Higher doses increase seizure risk.
+Neuromuscular excitability or convulsions: monitor closely (esp. in renal impairment or seizure disorders).
 Nephrotoxicity in critically ill patients: consider alternative treatments; if inadequate or unavailable, monitor renal function.
 Cystic fibrosis (increased fever/rash risk).
 Renal impairment.
-Monitor electrolytes, hematopoiesis; discontinue if bleeding disorders occur.
+Monitor electrolytes, hematopoiesis (esp. with prolonged therapy); discontinue if bleeding disorders occur.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Broad-spectrum penicillin + β-lactamase inhibitor.